WoWFeenix/Website/.github/ISSUE_TEMPLATE/--website-bugtracker.md

 ---
-name: Issue template
+name: "# Website BugTracker"
-about: Issue template.
+about: 'Bugs related to Feenix website. '
 labels:

 ---